28 Most Expensive Dog Breeds

 Make Money With AI and Chat GPT: How To Earn $1,000 a Month

 An Argentinian big-game hunter and guardian breed, the Dogo Argentino makes the most expensive dog list because of its hefty purchase price of $1,500 to $2,500.

-This large breed has an average life expectancy of at least 10 years and standard grooming cost of $35.
+This large breed has an average life expectancy of at least 10 years.
 Potential healthcare costs to treat hip dysplasia and deafness — conditions that commonly impact the breed — can be as low as $1,600.

 An expected purchase price of between $2,000 and $4,000 makes the French Bulldog one of the most expensive dogs to buy.
 Perfect for city living, these small dogs don’t need a lot of exercise, and grooming costs average an affordable $35.
 Due to a number of serious health concerns, however, this breed has an average life expectancy of 10 to 12 years, with potential healthcare costs reaching $4,300 or more.